emergentally/emergentally.github.io/content/blog/2024-09-26-towards-a-new-iati-data-use-strategy.md

 3. NGO platforms and media
 4. NGO platforms, Development Partner coordination groups, Ministries of Finance or Planning

 My personal perspective is that the use of data by country-level stakeholders will have the most direct impact in achieving all four outcomes.
-However, the use of data by global-level stakeholders can also have an enabling and sometimes very powerful role on development effectiveness and accountability.
-(For example: donors improve the way in which their resources are provided by changing procedures at HQ; implementing partners improve their own performance; journalists or NGOs hold donors to account for their commitments.)
+However, the use of data by global-level stakeholders can also have an enabling and sometimes very powerful role on development effectiveness and accountability. [^4]

 Which stakeholders should eventually be prioritised?
 A stakeholder analysis could help identify the groups that have the most a) influence and b) interest in relation to each outcome.